Dike History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient Scottish name Dike was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
 The original bearer of the name lived in Dutton, Lancashire.

-, where one reference claims "the name, originally 'Del Dykes,' is derived from the two lines of Roman wall in 'Burgh,' from whence the family at a remote period originated."
+The surname Dike was first found in Cumberland, where one reference claims "the name, originally 'Del Dykes,' is derived from the two lines of Roman wall in 'Burgh,' from whence the family at a remote period originated."

 Ramerus de Dikes, who lived before the reign of Henry II is the supposed ancestor of the family.
 The family held estates at Dovenby, in the parish of Bridekirk.

 Early History of the Dike family

 This web page shows only a small excerpt of our Dike research.
 Another 249 words (18 lines of text) covering the years 1207, 1272, 1301, 1379, 1421, 1471, 1457, 1509, 1600, 1649, 1630, 1685, 1765, 1619, 1669, 1660, 1666, 1650, 1706, 1685, 1689, 1700, 1756, 1614, 1617, 1688, 1620, 1761, 1847, 1761, 1823, 1843, 1847 and 1849 are included under the topic Early Dike History in all our PDF Extended History products and printed products wherever possible.